rorywalsh/cabbage/Docs/markdown/Widgets/Properties/popuptext.md

-**popuptext("text")** Sets the text that will appear in the popup text bubble when a user hovers over the widget.
+<a name="popuptext"></a>**popuptext("text")** Sets the text that will appear in the popup text bubble when a user hovers over the widget.
 This can be used to override the defaul text which displays the channel name and the current value.
 Passing a 0 will disable all popuptext notices completely.